fracpete/onedrive-backup/Installation.md

   The rclone-browser version in the Ubuntu repositories is outdated (based on [kapitainsky](https://github.com/kapitainsky/RcloneBrowser)).
-  The one by [Mercenar](https://github.com/Mercenar/RcloneBrowser) is more user-friendly and has more features (like scheduler).
+  The one by [Mercenar](https://github.com/Mercenar/RcloneBrowser) is more user-friendly (like editing paths) and has more features (like scheduler).
   You can install this version as follows:

   ```bash
   sudo apt update && sudo apt -y install git g++ cmake make qtdeclarative5-dev qtmultimedia5-dev